 Table of Contents_

 If you’re shopping for the best coffee maker, then you’ve probably considered an espresso machine.
 You’ve probably seen this brewer while ordering specialty drinks at your local coffee shop.
 Luckily, you can bring an espresso maker into your home and make your favorite coffee drinks for friends and family.
-That said, you may still wonder, what is an espresso coffee machine?
+That said, you may still wonder, what is an espresso coffee machine.
 Read this guide, and we’ll show you exactly what an espresso machine is.

 An espresso coffee machine uses hot water and an average of 9 bars of pressure to brew the perfect shot of espresso.
 These machines make a more concentrated drink than a cup of drip coffee, and some models have a steam wand to make frothy milk for latte art.

 Coffee grounds are placed in a portafilter and tamped before the barista slides them into the machine.
 Once the water reaches the ideal brewing temperature, the pressure from the pump presses the water through the coffee puck.
+If you’d prefer a cold drink with that concentrated coffee flavor, use a cold brew coffee maker.

 Look for an automatic coffee machine that connects directly with your water line.
 This feature simplifies the brewing process compared to a water tank.